kubernetes/enhancements/keps/sig-apps/961-maxunavailable-for-statefulset/README.md

 ### Upgrades/Downgrades

-- Upgrades
- When upgrading from a release without this feature, to a release with maxUnavailable, we will set maxUnavailable to 1.
-This would give users the same default behavior they have to come to expect of in previous releases
+We will default to 1 for maxUnavailable field in StatefulSet for backward compatibility

-- Downgrades
+Downgrades

- When downgrading from a release with this feature, to a release without maxUnavailable, there are two cases -- if maxUnavailable is greater than 1 -- in this case user  can see unexpected behavior(Find out what is the recommendation here(Warning, disable upgrade, drop field, etc? )
+When downgrading from a release with this feature, to a release without maxUnavailable, there are two cases
+ - If maxUnavailable is greater than 1, there are two more cases:-
+   - If you're rolling back to a release that doesn't have this field - then there is even no way to discover it
+   - If you're just disabling the feature (either together with downgrade to a release that has a field or without downgrade),the field should remain set
+        (unless someone will explicitly delete it later), but controller should ignore its behavior (and there shouldn't be a way to set it if the feature gate is switched off).
- -- if maxUnavailable is less than equal to 1 -- in this case user wont see any difference in behavior
+ - If maxUnavailable is less than equal to 1 -- in this case user wont see any difference in behavior

 ### Tests